cozy/cozy-libs/packages/cozy-intent/readme.md

 - `method`: messenger function that accept arguments to be handled by the listening messenger.
 - `service`: Cozy specific implementation designed to provide decoupling from `post-me` and easier instanciation/interoperability with React applications.

-### Parent
+### Setup

+#### Parent (= react-native app)

 First, we need to provide a React context to our application.
-This requires a method object that will be available to all Webview children.
+This requires a method object that will be available to all webview children.

 ```tsx
 import React from 'react'